JustTemmie/space-bot/README.md

 ##  Setup
 `NOTE: This is only for self hosting`

-you need to have a verified top.gg bot or else this will throw an error :p
+you can skip the top.gg steps but it will likely throw an error :p

 First, install the requirements.txt file with pip.